William Gray (Massachusetts politician)

 He owned Gray's Wharf in Charlestown.
 In Boston "he lived on Summer Street, in the mansion previously occupied by Governor Sullivan."
+For a time, Nathaniel Prime served as his coachman.
+He was also a part owner of the Dedham Manufacturing Company and was president of the Boston branch of the Bank of the United States from 1816 to 1820.

-Elizabeth and William had three sons and one daughter:
+Elizabeth and William had five sons and one daughter: